-There’s absolutely NOTHING as exciting as getting and keeping clear skin, and healing acne naturally is an accomplishment that only those who have struggled with skin issues can truly understand.
+There’s absolutely NOTHING like getting and keeping clear skin when you’ve been on the bad-skin merry-go-round for years, and healing acne naturally is an accomplishment that only those who have struggled with skin issues can truly understand.

 Often, these kinds of posts inspire as many questions as they give answers.
 Check out the comments, because you may find what you need there.
-I absolutely love helping others, but please remember I’m only one gal with a farm and a family to watch over – that’s why I put everything I know as a Nutritional Therapy Practitioner and as a person who has healed her skin naturally in the Purely Primal Skincare Guide.
-Please consider having a look!
+I absolutely love helping others, but please remember I’m only one gal with a full-time family to watch over – that’s why I’m putting everything I know as a Nutritional Therapy Practitioner and as a person who has healed her skin naturally in the next edition of my Purely Primal Skincare Guide.

 Lots of love – and thanks for reading!